Roboy/RoboyVR/00_sphinx_documentation/documentation/GeneralUsage/3_Tools.rst

    Hand Tool to move Roboy around.

 The hands are useful when interacting with the Roboy model, for example when pushing or pulling Roboy's arm.
-Roboy parts which are in front of the hand are highlighted and change color when being grabbed.
-Additional haptic feedback is given.
+More information can be found under the point *Moving Roboy*.

 Watch
 -----